 *To be provided by authors: Screen capture footage of the last few seconds of the countdown timer finishing (i.e., the pressure, temperature, and flow rates all reaching their setpoints and stabilizing) and the TMGa flow switching to the run line.

 *To be provided by authors: Screen capture footage of using the cursor to point out the sharp decrease in reflectivity in a reflectivity spectrum, and then pointing out the reflectivity recovering to the original level after a few minutes.
+Captured by Kevin

-Once the GaN is 400 nm thick, ramp the substrate temperature to 1,130 °C in 2 minutes without interrupting growth.
+Once the GaN is 400 nm thick, ramp the substrate temperature to 1124 °C in 2 minutes without interrupting growth.
 [1-SCREEN]